rohitsherwan366/Robohit/README.md

 # Artificial assistance
 This is simple project which will provide you a artificial assistance just like alexa.
 Make robohit do anything, yeah anything.
-He is all yours.
+She is all yours.

 # Installation